chentaohuang/Topic-Guided-Radiology-Report-Generation/README.md

 # TGRG

-The code of the paper:  Report is a Mixture of Topics: Topic-Guided Radiology Report Generation
+The code of the paper:  Report is a Mixture of Topics: Topic-Guided Radiology Reporte Generation

 ### The code will be continuously formulated to enhance both simplicity and convenience in deployment.